OzgeKocaoglu/RPG-Bot/README.md

 <img src="https://github.com/OzgeKocaoglu/prometheus/blob/master/icons/dog.png" alt="logo" width="800" height="auto" />
 <br />

-**Snake**: User can adopt a snake using that command and this command add ''Snake'' perm to the user.
+:snake: **Snake**: User can adopt a snake using that command and this command add ''Snake'' perm to the user.

 ```
 !yılan